hedrergudene/mesinesp2-ner/README.md

 # mesinesp2-ner
-Entity recognition use case on a Spanish, domain-specific corpus
+Entity recognition use case on a Spanish, domain-specific corpus.
+The goal of this project is to build a quick PoC to detect a custom number of annotations on a corpus composed by long texts.